-Attendance is mandatory, and crucial to student success in the course.
-It is in class discussions that students apply the concepts they encounter in their weekly readings to ongoing policy discussions.
-As per UT Austin policy, students must notify the instructor of any pending absence at least fourteen days prior to the date of observance of a religious holy day.
-If students must miss a class, an examination, a work assignment, or a project in order to observe a religious holy day, they will be given an opportunity to complete the missed work within a reasonable time after the absence.
-Students are each allowed one "freebie" absence.
-Any further unexcused absences reduce a student's participation grade by 10%.
-Students are expected to complete the required readings each week prior to the class meeting for the unit and to contribute to the class discussion.
-Required readings will include sections from the textbook and, occasionally, a selection of 2-4 papers that will be posted on Canvas at least one week prior to the relevant unit.
-Students may use their laptops or tablets in class, but only for the purpose of referring to their notes and readings directly related to this course.
-Any other use of electronic devices is not allowed.
-ASSIGNMENTS AND GRADING - CLASS PARTICIPATION (10%): Participation grades depend on both quantity and quality of participation, including the effort and goodwill students put into our class meetings.
+- 1. CLASS PARTICIPATION (10%): Participation grades depend on both quantity and quality of participation, including the effort and goodwill students put into our class meetings.
 Students should not only read, but also formulate questions, complement understanding through relevant materials outside the course, engage with the ideas raised by their peers, pushing each other toward a deeper understanding of the concepts we encounter.
 After the first five weeks, I will give feedback on each student's participation, so they can make any necessary adjustments.
 I expect full and active participation by all students during all class sessions.
 As outlined above, students are each allowed one "freebie" absence.
 Any further unexcused absences reduce a student's participation grade by 10%. - 2.
 WEEKLY READING REACTION PAPERS (10%): Students are expected to complete the required readings each week prior to the class meeting for the unit and to contribute to the class discussions.
-By every Wednesday 9 am (except for the first and last weeks), students will submit a ~500 words (two pages max) reaction paper based on the readings for the week.
+By every Tuesday 11:59 pm (except for the first and last weeks), students will submit a ~500 words (two pages max) reaction paper based on the readings for the week.
 The goal is to be analytical and questioning, not descriptive.
 The reaction papers should therefore not summarize the readings-instead, they should address which points of the readings stood out and why.
 This could be because students were introduced to new fundamental insight(s) they weren't aware of before, because they seem in tension with other points in the readings, or because they are unclear or raised questions.
 As the course progresses, the reaction papers should try to build cumulatively, referring to or building upon readings and concepts discussed in prior weeks.
-After the first five weeks, I will provide feedback on each student's performance on these papers, so they can make any necessary adjustments.
 Canvas will display the grade for each paper as "complete" or "incomplete."
 If a submitted paper does not meet the standards I expect, I will offer comments on why this is so.
 If a student receives no comments, they should assume that the paper was satisfactory. - 3.
 PROBLEM SETS (20%): There will be four problem sets (PS) over the course of the semester.
 PS will be announced via email and posted on Canvas.
 The due date for each assignment will be noted on the assignment.
-Submit your assignments (including code) via Canvas. - 4.
-IN-CLASS TESTS (40%): Two 90 minutes tests on October 11 and November 15. - 5.
+Submit your assignments (including code) via Canvas.
+Late submission of assignments will incur a 25% grade penalty per late day.

+- 4. IN-CLASS TESTS (40%): Two 90 minutes tests on March 6 and April 17. - 5.
 GROUP PROJECT (20%): Each student will work in a group of 3 to 4 students on a term project to develop a predictive modeling analysis using real-world dataset(s).
-A project proposal will be due by 5pm on Friday, 29th September.
-Each team will deliver a short (~20 min) presentation in class on 29th November and submit a 15-20 page project report due by 5pm on Monday, December 4.
+A project proposal will be due by 5pm on Friday, 23rd February.
+Each team will deliver a short (~15-20 min) presentation in class on 24th April and submit a 15-20 page project report due by 5pm on Monday, April 29.
 All students in the same project group will, by default, get the same grade for the project.
-However, if a group feels that this may be unfair for their project (for example, because of greatly different workload/contribution), the group must let me know by the last class day (29th November).
-GRADING Final grades will be determined by the following formula:
+However, if a group feels that this may be unfair for their project (for example, because of greatly different workload/contribution), the group must let me know by the last class day (24th April).